== Multilayer projection programming ==

 scaleX, scaleY, scaleZ,

 This controls which texture will be used for the sticker image of the layer.
 It's also a ranged parameter, so you have to specify which layer you are changing with the LayerIndex int parameter.
-OptionName is a string that comes from the projector node in the Mutable graph:
+OptionName is a string that comes from the "Option Images" property from the projector node in the Mutable graph:

 This controls the opacity of each sticker.
 It's also a ranged parameter, so you have to specify which layer you are changing with the LayerIndex int parameter.
 Set it to 0 for a completely transparent sticker layer and to 1 for a complete opaque one.
 To set a half opaque one, call this function: